Diabetes and Low Calorie Sweeteners

 How do I know these sweeteners are safe for diabetics to use?

-Low-calorie Sweeteners have been extensively tested and reviewed.
-People suffering from phenylketonuria should avoid aspartame, one type of sweetener.
-In general, artificial sweeteners are safe for everyone, including pregnant women and children.
+Low-calorie sweeteners have been extensively tested and reviewed but some debate as to safety does remain.
+In general, artificial sweeteners sold in the UK will have been approved for everyone, including pregnant women and children.

 What are the good and bad points when it comes to artificial sweeteners for diabetic people?